HarrisonShort/HarrisonShortRSGProgChallenge/README.md

 *-Score is displayed at the top of the screen*

-*-When player reaches 10 points, they will be prompted to restart the game*
+*-When player reaches 10 points, they win and will be prompted to restart the game*

-*-When player dies, they will also receive this prompt*
+*-When player dies, they lose and will also receive this prompt*

 **In addition, I have looked into some of the "Bonus Point" features for implementation.
 Namely:**